stavroskasidis/stavroskasidis.github.io/source/_posts/2017-05-06-designing-a-flexible-fluent-api-part1.md

 - fluent-api
 ---

->Through this series we will see a real life example of how to create a fluent API that is be flexible.
+>Through this series we will see a real life example of how to create a fluent API that is flexible.
 Keep reading to see what I mean.

 Recently, I had to design and create a web platform for the company I work for.
 The platform would be used by other developers of the company to create business applications.
 One of the many problems I had to solve is a pretty common requirement for this kind of sofware: